How to ID and Remove Chickweed.

 - Mouse-ear Chickweed is a perennial weed.

-- It has a similar growth habit to Common Chickweed but it is a less common weed of turf grass.
+- It has a similar growth habit to Common Chickweed but it is less common in turf grass.

 - Its leaves often have an oblong shape, and it has hairy stems and leaves.